Medicare and mental health coverage — what's available for depression and dementia

 Original Medicare covers mental health services broadly.
 Your parent can see a psychiatrist, a psychologist, a licensed social worker, or a counselor who provides mental health services.
 Medicare will cover the visit.

 This is different from private insurance, which often limits therapy visits.
-Medicare doesn't do that.
+Medicare does not cap the number of sessions.
 Your parent can have ongoing therapy without running into an annual visit limit.
+According to Medicare.gov, outpatient mental health services are covered under Part B with the same cost-sharing structure as other outpatient medical care.

 The Copay Reality for Mental Health

 A therapy session that costs $120 means your parent pays $24.
 A psychiatric visit that costs $150 means your parent pays $30.
 It's not free, but it's accessible for most people.
-Some therapists and psychiatrists charge less, some more.
-The point is that Medicare's cost structure doesn't prohibit people from getting mental health care.
+If your parent has a Medigap supplemental insurance plan, the Medigap plan covers the coinsurance, and your parent pays nothing out of pocket.

 If your parent has a Medicare Advantage plan, the copay structure depends on the specific plan.
 Some plans charge a flat copay for mental health visits ($25, $30, $40).
 Some charge coinsurance.
 You need to check your parent's specific plan.

-Depression and Anxiety in Elderly Parents
+Depression and Anxiety in Older Parents

 Depression in older adults doesn't always look like depression.
 It can look like physical complaints, withdrawal, confusion, or just being tired all the time.
 Your parent might say their joints ache or their stomach hurts when the real problem is depression.
 Your parent might sleep all day or not sleep at all.
 Your parent might stop doing activities they enjoyed.

-The screening for depression is simple.
 Medicare covers an annual wellness visit that includes depression screening.
 The doctor asks about mood, sleep, appetite, and interest in activities.
 Simple questions that take five minutes.
 If the answers suggest depression, the doctor recommends treatment.

 Treatment for depression in older adults includes medication, therapy, or both.
 Medications commonly used are antidepressants from the SSRI class, like sertraline or escitalopram.
 These medications change neurotransmitter activity in the brain and can dramatically improve mood, sleep, and motivation.
 They take four to six weeks to work.
-Your parent might need to try more than one before finding the right fit.
-But many medications exist, and most older adults tolerate them well.
+Your parent might need to try more than one before finding the right fit, but many medications exist, and most older adults tolerate them well.

 The point is that depression is not a character flaw.
 It's not normal aging.
 It's a treatable medical condition, and treatment often works remarkably well.